tomosim/gatsby-blog/content/blog/2020-02-18-imposter-syndrome-on-the-trail-or-the-insidious-nature-of-just.md

 "Nah, **just** the South Island."

-For those wondering, Cape Reinga is the Northernmost terminus of the Te Araroa, right at the top of the North Island of New Zealand.
+For those wondering, Cape Reinga is the Northernmost terminus of the Te Araroa, right at the top of the North Island of new-zealand.
 As someone who is only hiking the length of the South Island, I will be finishing in Ship's Cove, some 1500 km short of the complete route.

 ![](/img/TAselfie1.jpg "Before Imposter Syndrome Strikes!")